stevleibelt/incubator/component/php/fork/README.md

 # To Do

+* move memory manager and run time manager into own component
 * add exception if you want to set a higher time/memory limit than available via ini_get
 * add signal handling in ForkManager and AbstractTask
 * add EventManager (https://packagist.org/packages/symfony/event-dispatcher)